Formerly known as the Community Health Equity Catalyst Strategy (CHECS)

 MAP support is invitation-only (no solicitations accepted)

-Medical Access Programs ensure low-income and underserved populations have access to healthcare and mental health services using:
+Medical Access Programs ensure low-income and underserved populations have access to healthcare, dental and mental health services through:

 Identifying and filling service gaps to improve individual and community health and well-being.